mnelson4/printmyblog/readme.txt

 = 1.10.0 August 9 2019 =
 * Add better support for creating ePub and MOBI eBooks using dotEPUB
-* Print setup page now asks for desired format, then tailors the print page for it
+* Print setup page now asks for desired format, then tailors the print-page for it

 = 1.9.6 July 30 2019 =
-* Add "site" CSS class to top-level div on print page, as styles may use it for styling
+* Add "site" CSS class to top-level div on print-page, as styles may use it for styling

 = 1.9.5  July 24 2019 =
 * Add a suggestion to use the browser's print preview